 App-to-app payments

 In this process, both the sender and the recipient open their applications.
-The sender then scans the unique QR code that is generated in the recipient’s application.
+The sender then scans the unique QR code generated in the recipient’s application.
 The sender, at last, confirms the amount to be paid and taps to complete the payment.

 Fuel retailers